juamarCas/MQTT_middleware/README.md

 parameters with the same name in different groups.
 * Parameters: are denoted with a "-" sufix, is the name the program will look for and get its value after the "=" simbol

-NOTE: make a repository for the config file and a Wiki
+The file is read by the _Config_ class present in the _Config.h_ class.</br>

-The file is read by the _Config_ class present in the _Config.h_ class.
+For more information about this: [Config file class](https://github.com/juamarCas/ConfigFile/edit/main/README.md)